-ANTICIPATED NUMBER OF ATTENDEES: we are a reasonably new event but expect 400 to attend over the weekend.
+ANTICIPATED NUMBER OF ATTENDEES: we are a reasonably new event but expect up to 400 to attend over the weekend.
 Do please tell your friends so we have enough people coming to encourage us to keep going!

 The 5 acre site is flat and grassed, but good shoes are recommended.
 There will be plenty of chairs in front of the stages for your viewing comfort.
 And best to bring a good hat!
 Food and drink (including alcohol) will be sold on site, so it is not a BYO event.
 There are new water tanks at Wominjeka Park, so bring your water bottles and drink rainwater!
 There will be BBQ on the Saturday night and a cooked brunch on the Sunday morning along with food vans.
 There will of course be a coffee van or two on site.